sergevar/paulgrahamblog/cleaned/want.md

 [^1]: I didn't know when I was 9 that matter might behave randomly, but I don't think it affects the problem much.
 Randomness destroys the ghost in the machine as effectively as determinism.

 [^2]: If you don't like using an expression, you can make the same point using higher-order desires: There is some n such that you don't control your nth-order desires.

-Thanks to Trevor Blackwell, Jessica Livingston, Robert Morris, and Michael Nielsen for reading drafts of this.